-7. Role of Trustee and the Board of Directors of Asset Management Company
+7. Role of Trustee and the Board of Directors of Asset Management Company policy / extant regulations.

-The Trustee / Board of Directors should ensure that the AML / CFT policy adopted is practiced and that the AMC is compliant.
-The scope of any audit program at an AMC largely revolves around such policy / extant regulations.
 The Trustee / Board of Directors must review the audit reports and engage with management to ensure implementation of its AML program on an ongoing basis, besides addressing comments from audit reports, regulators and authorities, if any.
 If the AML policy warrants any change, keeping in mind operational / regulatory / legislative changes, the same must be incorporated.